microsoft/code-with-engineering-playbook/README.md

 * Leads by example.
 Models the behaviors we desire both interpersonally and technically.
 * Strives to understand how their work fits into a broader context and ensures the outcome.

-This is the playbook.
-You are invited to contribute by submitting a pull request.
+This our playbook.
+All contributions welcome!
+Please feel free to submit a pull request to get involved.

 ## Outline